igvteam/igv-webapp/index.md

 * `Google Drive`
 * `URL`

 Selecting the `URL` option will present a dialog to enter the full web link URL to the session file.
 For the other options, a file chooser pops up.
 If you select the `Google Drive` option, you will be prompted to sign into a Google account, and a [Dropbox](https://www.dropbox.com) account is needed for the `Dropbox` option.
+The `Google Drive` option will not be presented if cookies are disabled in the web browser.

 #### Session files from IGV-Desktop
 Session files that were saved in the Java desktop version of IGV can also be loaded into IGV-Web via the `Session` dropdown menu.
 However, IGV-Desktop supports more features and file types than the IGV-Web app, and so the session may not be completely restored.
 Also note that session files saved in IGV-Web currently cannot be loaded into IGV-Desktop.